Xylella fastidiosa is a bacterial disease with many sub species and strains not known to occur in the UK.

 Xylella fastidiosa sub species multiplex

-Of the known outbreaks to date, the outbreak of Xylella fastidiosa sub species multiplex detected in Corsica, mainland France, mainland Spain and in nursery stock on the Spanish Balearic Islands is of most concern to the UK.
+Of the known outbreaks to date, the outbreak of Xylella fastidiosa sub species multiplex detected in Corsica, mainland France, mainland Spain and Portugal, in a small area of southernmost Tuscany, and in nursery stock on the Spanish Balearic Islands is of most concern to the UK.
 This subspecies is able to survive in cooler climates and affect a wide range of hosts, including many native broadleaved trees such as oak.

 Xylella symptoms on oak